mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 AnkiMorphs can then place
 information about that text into dedicated fields on your cards.

+Here’s a streamlined version that improves clarity and readability:

-> **Note**: The first time you select an extra field you have to do a full sync upload to AnkiWeb.
-If you have _a lot_
+> **Note**: The first time you select an extra field, you will need to perform a full sync upload to AnkiWeb.
+If you
-> of cards (500K+), then syncing might become a problem.
-Read more about it on
+> have a large number of cards (500K+), syncing might become an issue.
+For more details, refer to
 > the [Anki FAQ](https://faqs.ankiweb.net/are-there-limits-on-file-sizes-on-ankiweb.html).

+> **Important**: Extra fields add more data to your collection, so only select the fields that will be useful to you.

 The fields contain the following: